 Our team of engineering superstars is solving the problem not only of building robot control systems capable of achieving sufficient visual acuity and dexterity, but also of deploying robots into challenging real-world environments, operating robots safely alongside farm personnel, and manufacturing robots at scale.

 Dogtooth was founded by Dr Duncan Robertson, Ed Herbert and Mat Cook.
-The business has been funded to date by Innovate UK awards, several angel investors led by Peter Cowley (Chair of Cambridge Angels), the Martlet Fund, and Angel CoFund.
+The business has been funded to date by Innovate UK awards, several angel investors led by Peter Cowley (Chair of Cambridge Angels), Octopus Ventures, the Martlet Fund, and Angel CoFund.

 Our strawberry picking robots work with the table-top growing systems widely used around the world.
 They are capable of autonomous navigation along crop rows, locating and picking ripe fruit, grading picked berries, and placing them directly into punnets.